Aplacophora

-Aplacophora /æpləˈkɒfərə/ is a presumably paraphyletic taxon.
-This is a class of small, deep-water, exclusively benthic, marine molluscs found in all oceans of the world.
+Aplacophora /æpləˈkɒfərə/ is a superclass of small, deep-water, exclusively benthic, marine molluscs found in all oceans of the world.

 All known modern forms are shell-less: only some extinct primitive forms possessed valves.
-The group comprises the two clades Solenogastres (Neomeniomorpha) and Caudofoveata (Chaetodermomorpha), which between them contain 28 families and about 320 species.
+The group comprises the two classes Solenogastres (Neomeniomorpha) and Caudofoveata (Chaetodermomorpha), which between them contain 28 families and about 320 species.
 The aplacophorans are traditionally considered ancestral to the other mollusc classes.
 However, the relationship between the two aplacophoran groups and to the other molluscan classes and to each other is as yet unclear.

 Aplacophorans are cylindrical and worm-like in form, and most very small, being no longer than 5 cm; some species, however, can reach a length of 30 cm.

 Habitat

 Caudofoveates generally burrow into the substrate while solenogasters are usually epibenthic.
 Both taxa are most common in water regions deeper than 20 m where some species may reach densities up to four or five specimens per square metre (three or four per square yard).
 Solenogasters are typically carnivores feeding on cnidarians or sometimes annelids or other taxa while caudofoveates are mostly detritovores or feed on foraminiferans.